Create a Flat ZIP Archive in C#

 PM> Install-Package Aspose.Zip

-Alternatively, download the DLL from the Aspose Downloads Page.
+Alternatively, you can download the DLL from the Aspose Downloads Page.

 2. Steps to Create a Flat ZIP Archive